Dynamic Memory Allocation in Critical Safety Software: Mitigating Failures and Ensuring Reliability

 4. Robust Error Handling

-Properly capturing and handling out-of-memory (OOM) exceptions is crucial in safety-critical software.
+Properly capturing and handling out-of-memory (OOM) exceptions and allocation failures is crucial in safety-critical software.
 Failure to handle OOM situations can lead to unpredictable behavior and system crashes.
 Developers should ensure that all memory allocation operations are checked for errors and that appropriate actions are taken to handle OOM conditions, such as entering a safe state or gracefully shutting down the system.

 5. Object Lifetime Management